MQTT Essentials Part 3: Client, Broker and Connection Establishment

 Client initiates connection with the CONNECT message

-Broker responds with the CONNACK message
+Broker response with a CONNACK message

 Session Present flag

-The session present flag indicate, whether the broker already has a persistent session of the client from previous interactions.
-If a client connects and has set CleanSession to true, this flag is always false, because there is no session available.
-If the client has set CleanSession to false, the flag is depending on, if there are session information available for the ClientId.
-If stored session information exist, then the flag is true and otherwise it is false.
-This flag was added newly in MQTT 3.1.1 and helps the client to determine, whether it has to subscribe to topics or if these are still stored in his session.
+The session present flag tells the client whether the broker already has a persistent session available from previous interactions with the client.
+When a client connects with Clean Session set to true, the session present flag is always false because there is no session available.
+If a client connects with Clean Session set to false, there are two possibilities: If session information is available for the client Id. and the broker has stored session information, the session present flag is true.
+Otherwise, if the broker does not have any session information for the client ID, the session present flag is false.
+This flag was added in MQTT 3.1.1 to help clients determine whether they need to subscribe to topics or if the topics are still stored in a persistent session.

 Connect acknowledge flag